 Ms. Elfers brings to the Company significant leadership skills, indepth experience as a Chief Executive Officer, and a talent for assembling best in class management teams.
 Ms. Elfers has deep turnaround experience and her vision for The Children's Place is to become a leading global omni-channel brand.
-Her strategic growth plan focuses on product, business transformation through technology, alternative channels of distribution, store fleet optimization, and digital growth.
-Overlaying these initiatives is a focus on talent and underlying these initiatives is the achievement of operational excellence.
+Her strategic growth plan focuses on talent, product, business transformation through technology, alternate channels of distribution and store fleet optimization, with an overlay of a focus on talent and an underlying core of operational excellence.

 Ms. Griffith currently serves as a member of our Nominating and Corporate Governance Committee and our Compensation Committee.
 She is the Personal Lines Chief Operating Officer for The Progressive Corporation where Ms. Griffith has responsibility for the direct management of the insurance Claims, Personal Lines and Customer Relationship Management organizations, overseeing over 19,000 employees across the United States.
 Ms. Griffith joined Progressive in 1988 and has held positions of increasing responsibility, including serving as President of Customer Operations from 2014 to 2015, Claims Group President from 2008 to 2014 and as Chief Human Resources Officer from 2002 to 2008.

 Ms. Griffith provides the Company with years of experience in areas that are particularly relevant to the retail industry, including senior management roles in a leading consumerfacing company.
 Ms. Griffith is skilled in the management of a large, complex organization, customer service, and human resource and performance management.

 Mr. Gromek currently serves as the Chair of our Compensation Committee.
 Until his retirement in February 2012, Mr. Gromek served as President and Chief Executive Officer of The Warnaco Group, Inc. and as a member of Warnaco's Board of Directors from April 2003.
-From 1996 to 2002, Mr. Gromek served as President and Chief Executive Officer of Brooks Brothers, Inc. For over 30 years, Mr. Gromek has held senior management positions with Saks Fifth Avenue, Limited Brands, Inc. and Ann Taylor Stores, Inc. Mr. Gromek is the Chair of the Board of Trustees of The New School, serves on the Boards of Directors of Ronald McDonald House, Stanley M. Proctor Company and J. McLaughlin Clothing, as a member of the Boards of Governors of Parsons The New School for Design, and as a member of the Boards of Trustees of St. Peter's University and the Trevor Day School.
+From 1996 to 2002, Mr. Gromek served as President and Chief Executive Officer of Brooks Brothers, Inc. For over 30 years, Mr. Gromek has held senior management positions with Saks Fifth Avenue, Limited Brands, Inc. and Ann Taylor Stores, Inc. Mr. Gromek is the Chair of the Board of Trustees of The New School, serves on the Boards of Directors of Ronald McDonald House, Stanley M. Proctor Company and J. McLaughlin Clothing, as a member of the Board of Governors of Parsons The New School for Design, and as a member of the Boards of Trustees of St. Peter's University and the Trevor Day School.

-Susan Sobbott, 50 Independent Class II Director since 2014 Mr. Gromek provides the Company with his significant experience as a Chief Executive Officer and a senior executive in the apparel and retail industries, where he has created significant value for stockholders as an expert in the growth, management and operation of global businesses.
+Mr. Gromek provides the Company with his significant experience as a Chief Executive Officer and a senior executive in the apparel and retail industries, where he has created significant value for stockholders as an expert in the growth, management and operation of global businesses.
 Mr. Gromek also has extensive public company board experience, including as a Chairman of the Board and as the Chairman of committees.
-Public Company Directorships: Wolverine World Wide, Inc. (2008- current).
-Tumi